-About 40 years ago, during summer clerkships at a law firm, Michael knew he wanted to become a trial lawyer.
+More than 40 years ago, during summer clerkships at a law firm, Michael knew he wanted to become a trial lawyer.
 Throughout his college and law school years, he continued to spend each summer honing his skills, helping companies who remain his clients today.
 After college, he spent a year in Paris studying the international law of nuclear reactor accidents, and then graduated second in his law school class at the Marshall-Wythe School of Law (College of William & Mary).
 In 1984, he joined the Northern Virginia law firm now known as Garnier & Garnier, P.C.
 From the start, working closely with his father (who was a successful litigator from 1960 until his retirement in 2006), Michael helped defend cases across the country for leading pharmaceutical manufacturers.
-Michael also has represented various manufacturers in multi-district product liability litigation involving a variety of drugs and medical devices.
-Other significant components of Michael’s practice involve elevators and escalators, construction equipment, premises liability, and automobile accident litigation on behalf of rental car customers and other drivers.
+Other significant components of Michael’s practice involve elevators and escalators, construction equipment, ladders, premises liability, consumer products, and automobile accident litigation on behalf of rental car customers and other drivers.
+Michael also has represented various manufacturers in multi-district product liability litigation involving a variety of drugs and medical devices, and has defended lawsuits against architects, aerospace manufacturers, a professional football team, and a wide variety of product manufacturers, retailers, and service providers.

 Michael joined the D.C.
 Bar in 1990 to extend the reach of his Virginia-based practice.
 His youngest brother, Robert, joined the firm in 1992.
 Garnier & Garnier, P.C. has served some clients steadily for decades, but the firm also has added new clients– almost entirely through word-of- mouth referrals from other satisfied clients.
 While many of their corporate clients are the leaders in their fields, Michael and Robert also have made themselves available to individual clients needing representation in serious injury cases.
 One of Michael’s favorite aspects of being a trial lawyer is getting to know people from so many different walks of life.